MatiCepe/StarWapp/README.md

 Since receives data from an API, a DB was not needed Even as it has de i18n for internacionalization, the feature was not completed Also, the switch for Dark|Light Theme might be added

+EVEN THOUGHT IT IS DEPLOYED IN VERCEL, AS THE LINK SHOWS, THE BACKEND IN RAILWAYS IS NOT WORKING